YNAB Review: Zero-Based Budgeting at Its Best

 People Who Want to Track Their Whole Financial Picture – In my humble opinion, YNAB rocks as a budgeting app.
 But for those of you who want a robust set of tools to track your whole financial picture—I’m talking investments, debt, net worth, the whole shebang—well, YNAB ain’t it.
 For something more comprehensive, I recommend checking out Personal Capital.

 Anyone Who Doesn’t Use a Zero-Sum Budget – YNAB is best for zero-sum budgeters.
 It forces you to give every dollar a job, so you have a plan for all your money.
 That works for me, and I think it’s the best way to approach budgeting.
-But if another method works better for you, you need a tool that matches your style.
+If another budgeting method works better for you, find a tool that matches your style.

 If you’re willing to pay for an easy-to-use, zero-sum budgeting app that connects to your accounts and lets you create custom spending categories, YNAB is a great option.